 The Child/Dependent Care Tax Credit may be used in combination with any other credit.
 The credit is equal to fifty percent (50%) of the qualified day care expenses.
 It is not refundable.
 It can be used to offset one hundred percent (100%) of the income tax liability.
-Any excess credit amount can be carried forward for up to five (5) years from the original year in which the excess credit could not be used.
+Any excess credit amount can be carried forward for up to five (5) years.
 It is more advantageous to use the oldest year's unexpired credit first.
-The child / dependent care expenses cannot be used both as a credit and a deduction.
+The child/dependent care expenses cannot be used both as a credit and a deduction.
 If the expense is taken both as a credit and as a deduction, then the amount of the credit taken must be added back to Mississippi taxable income in the year the credit is used.
 The credit may be claimed only in the tax year in which the expenses are actually paid.

-Credit can only be taken by the business that incurred the expenses.
+Only the business enterprise or corporation that actually incurred the expenses can receive the credit.
 Credit received by a partnership, LLC or an S-Corporation may be passed through to offset tax due from the activity that created the credit.
 The credit is subject to the same limitations that the pass-through entity would have had.
 The tax due on salaries or wages paid by an S-Corporation and guaranteed payments to partners by a partnership cannot be offset by the credit.

 To be eligible for the credit the business should complete an Application for Certification for Economic Incentives.
 This application can be completed online within the applicant's Taxpayer Access Point (TAP) account by clicking the "Apply for Economic Incentives" link.
 The business should also submit a letter explaining the dependent care program and specifically requesting approval for the dependent care tax credit.
-Along with the written request include the items detailed below.
+Along with the written request include a certification from the MSDH for applicable programs.
 The TAP application contains a link to upload additional documentation.
-Once the information is reviewed, a response will be sent detailing the qualifying and non-qualifying expenses.